level12/keg-auth/readme.rst

       -  ``has_any`` and ``has_all`` helpers can be used to construct complex conditions, using string permission tokens, nested helpers, and callable methods
+      -  you may pass a custom `on_authorization_failure` callable to the decorator, else it will respond 403 Unauthorized
+      -  a decorated class/blueprint may have a custom `on_authorization_failure` instance method instead of passing one to the decorator
       -  authenticators are used as in `requires_user`
       -  usage: